Olympia Washington, USA Travel Guide

 Artisanal donuts, local ice cream, and freshly baked goods from independent bakeries.

-Local craft beers, Eastern Washington wines, craft ciders, high-quality coffee, kombucha, and fresh fruit juices.
+Local craft beers, Eastern Washington wines, craft ciders, high-quality coffee, kombucha, and freshly squeezed juices.

-Olympia offers high-end dining experiences concentrating on quality ingredients and sophisticated presentation.
+Olympia offers high-end dining experiences concentrating on good ingredients and cultured presentation.

-Olympia excels in its mid-range dining options, offering diverse cuisines and comfortable atmospheres.
+Olympia excels in its mid-dining across a spectrum options, offering diverse cuisines and comfortable atmospheres.

 Affordable options and fresh local fare are readily available.